Own-Data-Privateer/hoardy-web/extension/README.md

 ### <span id="unpacked-zip"/>Install as an unpacked extension

-This is the simplest method that will work on all Chromium forks, but `pWebArc` will not get automatic updates.
+This is the simplest method that will work on all Chromium forks, but `Hoardy-Web` will not get automatic updates.
-I.e., you will have to check the [Releases](https://github.com/Own-Data-Privateer/pwebarc/releases) page periodically, download, and install new releases manually to update.
+I.e., you will have to check the [Releases](https://github.com/Own-Data-Privateer/hoardy-web/releases) page periodically, download, and install new releases manually to update.

-- Download the latest `pWebArc-chromium-*.zip` from [Releases](https://github.com/Own-Data-Privateer/pwebarc/releases).
+- Download the latest `Hoardy-Web-chromium-*.zip` from [Releases](https://github.com/Own-Data-Privateer/hoardy-web/releases).
 - Unpack it.
-  It's packed with a single directory named `pWebArc-chromium-*` inside for convenience.
+  It's packed with a single directory named `Hoardy-Web-chromium-*` inside for convenience.
 - Go to `Extensions > Manage Extensions` in the menu of your browser and enable `Developer mode` toggle.
 - On the same page, press `Load Unpacked` and select the directory the unpacking of the `.zip` file produced.
   It should have `manifest.json` file in it, just navigate to that directory select it and then press the `Open` button (or navigate into that directory and then press the `Open` button, that will work too).
-- Then press `Extensions` toolbar button and pin `pWebArc`.
+- Then press `Extensions` toolbar button and pin `Hoardy-Web`.

 Apparently, if you are using Google Chrome, you will get annoying warnings about side-loaded extensions.
 But you can also whitelist your extensions to prevent it, [see the second answer of this stackoverflow question](https://stackoverflow.com/questions/24577024/install-chrome-extension-form-outside-the-chrome-web-store).
-For a `pWebArc` downloaded from [Releases](https://github.com/Own-Data-Privateer/pwebarc/releases) here, its Chromium extension ID is `amklkmnfmgjmofkjifjgngdnajpbpefp`.
+For a `Hoardy-Web` downloaded from [Releases](https://github.com/Own-Data-Privateer/hoardy-web/releases) here, its Chromium extension ID is `amklkmnfmgjmofkjifjgngdnajpbpefp`.

 ### Install as an unpacked extension built from source

-Alternatively, you can [build it from source](#build) and then follow those same instructions above, except use `./dist/pWebArc-chromium-*` directory after pressing `Load Unpacked` button in the browser's UI.
+Alternatively, you can [build it from source](#build) and then follow those same instructions above, except use `./dist/Hoardy-Web-chromium-*` directory after pressing `Load Unpacked` button in the browser's UI.

 Similarly, there will be no automatic updates.